 As I examined these items, uncomfortable questions came to me.
 Who was their owner?
 Why did his backpack end up in a creek?
 And where the hell was he now?

 The backpack also made me take a hard look at my own life and culture.
 It made me think about my privilege.
 I had packed more food for my 11-mile hike than this person had for a much longer and more dangerous journey.
-It made me ashamed of the millions of dollars American hikers splurge on ridiculously expensive and unnecessary outdoor clothing, equipment, and food.
+It made me ashamed of the millions of dollars North American hikers splurge on ridiculously expensive and unnecessary outdoor clothing, equipment, and food.
 And I thought about mobility.
 I had come to this spot for pleasure.
 The backpack’s owner had probably been forced here by poverty or violence (which my country probably had a large role in creating).

 As I stood there, a sweet, cheerful bird call woke me from these thoughts.
-I looked up, and in the tree above me was one of the most beautiful birds to grace the United States with its presence.
+I looked up, and in the tree above me was one of the most beautiful birds to grace the United States with his presence.
 His jet-black body flashed bright white as he flitted about.
 On his chest and stomach was a patch of red so vibrant that it seemed to glow.
-It was a Painted Redstart, which turned out to be an eerily appropriate bird for this moment.
+He was a Painted Redstart, which turned out to be an eerily appropriate bird for this moment.

 Painted Redstarts live mostly in Mexico, but a tiny portion of their population migrates to Arizona to breed.
 The first time I saw one I was a 14-year-old in Arizona obsessed with seeing new bird species.
 The second time was 11 months ago in central Mexico, where I was visiting a friend’s family to learn about life and culture there.
 Now, standing above the lost backpack an immigrant, I watched this bird for a third time with an entirely different perspective.

-To this bird, the border matters so little that it doesn’t even know it exists.
+To this bird, the border matters so little that he doesn’t even know it exists.
 When it gets too cold in Arizona, he can retreat into Mexico’s warmth without a thought.
 When it warms up, he can fly north to take advantage of abundant food sources in Arizona.

 Here’s the kicker: when Painted Redstarts are found in the US, we celebrate them.
 Thousands of birdwatchers flock to Arizona every year to see Mexican species like the redstart.
-We admire their beauty, savor their exoticism, and appreciate the journey they’ve made to our country.
+We admire their beauty, savor their uniqueness, and appreciate the journey they’ve made to our country.

 Why can’t we treat immigrants that way?